 | 24 V model-envelope check (speed/current/allowable torque) | NIDEC PRECISION 24 V tables publish model-level values for 500/650 ratios, including allowable torque and efficiency deltas. | Teams can lock ratio by keyword only and later fail electrical or thermal acceptance in validation. | Capture model-level operating window and torque/speed/current limits in the quote comparison matrix. | 2026-05-14 |

-Audit date: May 24, 2026.
-This round audits remaining evidence gaps and adds source-backed compliance ownership coverage (FCC + RoHS) while keeping the single-URL alias strategy unchanged.
+Audit date: June 12, 2026.
+This round audits remaining evidence gaps and adds source-backed compliance ownership plus 50 rpm output-speed boundary coverage while keeping the single-URL alias strategy unchanged.

 | Gap audited | Why weak before | Closed by stage1b enhance | Status |